astery/canva/pages/reflections.md

 We have no iteractions with database, therefore use --no-ecto and --no-gettext flags in builder.

-On main page I want to see the list of links of canvases ids.
+On the main page I want to see the list of links of canvases ids.
 Which will be updated if a new one appears.
-Easiest path to support a live updates will be Live View.
-That whould be starting point.
+Easiest path to support a live updates will be a Live View.
+That whould be the starting point.

-When writing assertions on some text or html strings, I avoid to hard code them in the test, instead I use same view helpers that building these strings and use them in test.
+When writing assertions on some text or html strings, I avoid to hard code them in the test, instead I use the same view helpers that building these strings and use them in test.
 It helps to make tests less brittle in the face of changing a non-essential text.

+### Implementing live update

+In order to get a live update, we need to subscribe for `canvas_updated` events.
+Easiest and robust option use Phoenix.PubSub or Registry.
+We already have a phoenix pub sub in our supervisor tree, so let's use it.

+Inside CanvaService.add_operation we will be sending `canvas_updated` into topic `canvas:<id>`. in the LiveView mount we subscibe on the topic, in handle_info we request new data.

+We could do some optimizations with cache to prevent reading same file twice in short amout of time, but not now.

+### Last thoughts

+As more time invested the more interesting details come up along the way.
+I've tried to make this journey interesting to me, from these intententions we saw a canvas module with ability to change render strategies.